vlasta81/MinMenu/README.md

 If no parameter is provided, the default folder is used: %USERPROFILE%\Links

 The menu will appear at the mouse cursor position.

+**Tip:** After building, you can pin the application to the Windows taskbar.
+Clicking the icon on the taskbar will show the shortcut menu, similar to "Quick Launch".

 ## Requirements